shaimaa-hshalaby/Angular_Guide/04-Components and databinding/README.md

     @Output() newNameAdded = new EventEmitter<string>()
    ```

-4. Add a handler to the button that emits the EventEmitter property and sent the added name as an event data, here is the implementation:
+4. Add a handler to the button that emits the EventEmitter property and send the added name as event data, here is the implementation:
    ```
     addNewName(name:string){
       this.newNameAdded.emit(name)